Level sets of prevalent H\"older functions: Introduction

 Indeed, $\alpha$-Hölder regularity gives an upper bound of $2-\alpha$ for the upper Minkowski dimension of the graph; see \cite{MR1102677}.
 For many classically studied Hölder functions in fractal geometry, such as the Weierstrass and Takagi functions, the Hölder condition is in some sense sharp and for these functions, the Minkowski dimension exists and is equal to $2-\alpha$; see e.g. \cite[§11]{MR1102677}.
 While the Minkowski dimension of the graph is relatively easy to calculate with fairly elementary methods, calculating the Hausdorff dimension of the graph usually requires more sophisticated tools.
 The long standing open problem of determining the Hausdorff dimension of the graph was recently solved by Bárány, Hochman, and Rapaport \cite{BaranyHochmanRapaport2019} for the Takagi function and by Shen \cite{Shen2018} for the Weierstass function; see also Shen and Ren \cite{RenShen2021} who proved a nice dichotomy result for more general Weierstrass-type functions.
 The proofs of these results depend heavily on the dynamics underlying the graphs of these functions and are based on careful transversality estimates in \cite{Shen2018} and powerful entropy methods introduced by Hochman \cite{Hochman2014} in \cite{BaranyHochmanRapaport2019,RenShen2021}.

 A common theme in many areas of mathematics is that while it is often difficult to obtain information on specific objects, allowing slight perturbations in their structure considerably simplifies the situation.
 This will be the case in this paper as well: we will study the Hausdorff dimension of the graphs and level sets of typical Hölder functions.
 In functional analysis, there are two common definitions for typicality: a topological notion of Baire typicality and a measure theoretic notion of prevalence. \begin{definition} A subset $A$ of a Banach space $X$ is \emph{meagre} if it is a countable union of nowhere dense sets.
-A set $A\subset X$ is \emph{comeagre} or \emph{Baire typical} if its complement is meagre. \end{definition} \begin{definition} A subset $A$ of a Banach space $X$ is \emph{prevalent} if there exists a finite-dimensional subspace $S \subset X$, called the \emph{probe space}, such that for any $x \in X$, we have $x+s \in A$ for $\LL$-almost all $s \in S$, where $\LL$ is the Lebesgue measure on $S$. \end{definition}
+A set $A\subset X$ is \emph{comeagre} or \emph{Baire typical} if its complement is meagre. \end{definition}

+\begin{definition} A subset $A$ of a Banach space $X$ is \emph{shy} if there exists a Borel measure $\mu$ and a Borel set $B\subset X$, such that $A\subset B$, $0<\mu(K)<\infty$ for some compact set $K\subset X$ and $\mu(x+B)=0$, for all $x\in X$.
+A set $A$ is \emph{prevalent} if its complement is shy. \end{definition} The definition of prevalence is rather abstract and a more concrete way of proving that a set $A\subset X$ is prevalent, which we will employ in this paper, is by showing the existence of a $k$-dimensional subspace $S \subset X$, called the \emph{probe space}, with the property that for any $x \in X$, we have $x+s \in B$ for $\LL$-almost all $s \in S$, where $\LL$ is the Lebesgue measure on $S$ and $B$ is a Borel set contained in $A$.
+In this case, we say that $A$ is \emph{$k$-prevalent}.
+It is straightforward from the definitions that a set admitting a probe space is prevalent: Indeed, for $\mu=\LL$ one can take $K$ to be the closed unit ball in $S$ and then